-High school and university studies refined Rachel’s gifts in writing, drama, art, and music.
-After her time in university, Rachel is now at home in New Jersey; when she is not writing, she is learning the domestic arts, helping in her parent’s ministry, exploring the wonders of nature, and preparing for the day when God will cross her path with the man He has for her.
+High school and university studies refined Rachel Ann’s gifts in writing, drama, art, and music.
+After her time in university, Rachel Ann is now home in New Jersey; when she is not writing, she is learning the domestic arts, helping in her parent’s ministry, exploring the wonders of nature, reading a good book, freelancing for the Cape May County Herald Newspaper, and preparing for the day when she will meet the spouse God has for her.

 Schoolhouse Contributors who have helped us create wonderful lessons in the past:.

 Blossom Barden is a Christian wife of 16+ years and stay-at-home homeschooling mom of two teens.